duckdb/duckdb/extension/README.md

 ## Loading extensions with config files
 The `duckdb_extension_load` function is used in the configuration files to specify how an extension should be loaded.
 There are 3 different ways this can be done.
-For some examples, check out `.github/config/extension_config.cmake`
+For some examples, check out `.github/config/*.cmake`.
+These are the configurations used in DuckDBs CI to select which extensions are built.

 ### Automatic loading
 The simplest way to load an extension is just passing the extension name.
 This will automatically try to load the extension.